dxx/react-ssr/README.md

 This is a react ssr demo.
 It base on react16.x and webpack3.x

-> For webpack4.x look at [here](https://github.com/code-mcx/react-ssr/tree/webpack4.x)
+> For webpack4.x look at [here](https://github.com/code-mcx/react-ssr/tree/webpack4.x).

 Fetures:

-1. Support HMR in development mode
+1. Support HMR in development mode.
-2. Code Splitting base on route
+2. Code Splitting base on route.
-3. Head management for SEO
+3. Head management for SEO.
-4. Fetch Data ahead of time
+4. Fetch Data ahead of time.

 ## Available Scripts

 ### `npm install`

-First, run the `npm install` to install dependence
+First, run the `npm install` to install dependence.

 ### `npm run dev`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`

-Builds the app for production
+Builds the app for production.

 ### `npm run start`

-Starts the server for production
+Starts the server for production.